JWSong/jwsong.github.io/_posts/2024-11-22-Tokio-Task-Management.md

 robots: index, follow
 ---

-Tokio is a powerful runtime for asynchronous Rust applications.
-It provides a high-level API for building concurrent and distributed applications.
-At its core, Tokio manages threads and tasks to execute asynchronous code efficiently.
-This post explores the different types of threads Tokio uses and how to manage tasks effectively.

-# Understanding Tokio's Thread Types and Task Management

 ## Introduction
 When building asynchronous applications in Rust with Tokio, understanding how it manages threads and tasks is crucial for optimal performance.
 Tokio uses two distinct types of threads - core threads and blocking threads - each serving a specific purpose in the runtime.